gruntjs/grunt-docs/Inside-Tasks.md

 ### this.filesSrc
 In a multi task, all `src` files files specified using any of the [file formats](/configuring-tasks#files) are reduced to a single array.
 If your task is "read only" and doesn't care about destination filepaths, you can use this array instead of `this.files`.

-This example shows how a simple "lint" task might work:
+This example shows how a simple "lint" task might use `this.filesSrc`:

 ```js
 // Lint specified files.